kemichai/rfmpy/docs/index.rst

 We use these codes to estimate new profiles and a new Moho depth map for the broader European Alpine region, based on four temporary seismic networks (i.e., AASN, EASI, CIFALPS, PACASE).

-For a few more details on this project, have a look at our `preprint <https://essd.copernicus.org/preprints/essd-2022-397/>`_ entitled
+For a few more details on this project, have a look at our `manuscript <https://essd.copernicus.org/preprints/essd-2022-397/>`_ entitled
-**“Moho depths beneath the European Alps: a homogeneously processed map and receiver functions database”** submitted to *Earth System Science Data (ESSD)*.
-The receiver function dataset, we use in the work above is freely available on the following `Zenodo repository <https://zenodo.org/record/7331684>`_.
+**“Moho depths beneath the European Alps: a homogeneously processed map and receiver functions database”** in production at *Earth System Science Data (ESSD)*.
+The receiver function dataset, we use in the work above is freely available on the following `Zenodo repository <https://zenodo.org/record/7695125>`_.

 The codes are actively developed on `GitHub <https://github.com/kemichai/rfmpy/>`_.